From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Simulations

 \section{Simulations}

-This section evaluates the performance of our approach and compare it with the Bayes-optimal BF \cite{Vo12Bernoulli,Ristic13Bernoulli} in two different scenarios.
+This section evaluates the performance of our approach and compare it with the Bayes-optimal BF \citep{Vo12Bernoulli,Ristic13Bernoulli} in two different scenarios.
 One uses a CV target model and a position measurement model while the other uses a coordinated turn (CT) target model and a range-bearing measurement model.
 They are referred to as linear and nonlinear systems, respectively.
 In each system, different parameters are used for generating different ground truths and scenarios.
-The simulation for each scenario is performed for 1000 Monte Carlo runs, each run using different target-trajectories and measurement series, all randomly generated based on the specified statistical models and parameters.
-As usual, we still use the SSM for describing the kinematic model of the target.
-While our approach uses no a-priori information about the target, the comparison BFs are provided with perfect a-priori information about the birth, death, and dynamics of the target, for their best possible performance.
-That is, the target is non-cooperative to our approach but cooperative to the Bernoulli filters.
+The simulation for each scenario is performed for 1000 Monte Carlo runs, each run using different target-trajectories and measurement series, all randomly generated based on the specified statistical models and parameters. \SPrevis{As usual, we still use the SSM for describing the kinematic model of the target.
+This is necessary for running a filter but not for our approach. } While our approach uses no a-priori information about the target, the comparison BFs are provided with perfect a-priori information about the birth, death, and dynamics of the target, for their best possible performance.
+That is, the target is non-cooperative to our approach but cooperative to the BFs.
 This gives an edge to the latter.

 The performance of the filter and the proposed T-FoT approach is evaluated by the optimal subpattern assignment error (OSPA) of the position estimation with cut-off $c = 1000$m and order $\rho \!=\!
-2$ \cite{Schuhmacher08}.
+2$ \citep{Schuhmacher08}.
 The OSPA between two RFSs $\hat{\mathbf{X}}$ and $\mathbf{X}$ is defined as follows, for $|\hat{\mathbf{X}}| \geq |\mathbf{X}|$,